 Yet the word “bidet” comes from the French for “pony,” clearly a reference to the correct mounting position.
 So why has this handy little innovation of modern plumbing become a fixture in Italian households (97% have them) while having lost popularity in the country where it was named?

-Before you tune out and click back over to Kim Kardashian’s Facebook page, let me assure you right away that this is not going to be an instructional guide for the proper use of a bidet in Italy.
+Before you tune out, let me assure you right away that this is not going to be an instructional guide for the proper use of a bidet in Italy.
 (Besides, it’s fun to let people struggle to figure this out for themselves.
 It’s a sort of hazing tradition among expats in Italy and we all have to suffer through it).

 Italy vs. U.K.

 The inspiration for this post came from a recent article in The Local website which stated some of the ways that British culture annoys Italians.
 These two opposite poles are perfect for demonstrating the differences between Anglo-Saxon societies and Latin ones.